aleen42/PersonalWiki/post/kaleidoscope/kaleidoscope.md

 }
 ```

 The code snippet above has shown us how to use such two properties to animate our elements.
+With setting `scale(0.5)` and

 ### Demo